CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 })
 ```

-When a user is logged in and have a cooper result, you should be able to save that result.
+When a user is logged in and have a cooper result, he should be able to click a button to save that result.

 Let's start with adding a conditional in our render method to show the `#save-result` button if the user is logged in and have a result.
 Add this to the render method in the `DisplayCooperResult` component: